abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ## 9. Limitations

-- Trained on a 3,075-image subset.
-Twelve of fourteen classes are effectively undetectable.
+- Trained on a 3,075-image subset of a 15,000-image training set, which under-represents rare classes relative to the full data (roughly 30 Calcification examples against 458 available; 15 Atelectasis against 187).
+Note that correcting this would not be expected to help, given that training-set size shows no correlation with per-class performance.
 - Not clinically validated; no regulatory clearance.
 Educational demonstration only.
 - Calibration is fitted to this dataset's distribution and would require refitting for other data.
 - The deployed model is conservative on out-of-distribution images and frequently returns no findings on radiographs unlike its training data.